cdpxe/NetworkCovertChannels/README.md

 # Steffen's Network Covert Channel Tools

-This project contains some of my covert channel projects and also refers to some other repositories where I host my additional covert channel projects.
+This repository contains some of my covert channel projects and also refers to some other repositories where I host my additional covert channel projects.

 If you need an introduction, check out **[my free open online class on network covert channels](https://github.com/cdpxe/Network-Covert-Channels-A-University-level-Course/)**.